 Often it is difficult to evaluate what causes a dog to put on deaf ears when you approach and then turn into a saint with a shiny halo when hubby comes home and whispers a command.
 The house rules are always the same, you use the same command words, and you can even mimic a masculine voice, but it makes no difference.
 So what is going on?

 Why Won't My Dog Obey Me?

 The first thing to do is to be totally honest with yourself.
 Is there any chance you've been inconsistent or unclear with the dog?
-As children, dogs can be quite clever in determining whom they can mess around with and whom they cannot.
+Like children, dogs can be quite clever in determining who they can mess around with and who they cannot.
 Sometimes a child will behave, but when grandma steps in, the child gets pushy because he knows that grandma closes an eye or even two.
-If your hubby asks your dog to sit and does not allow your dog to do anything else until that rump touches the ground, your dog will be likely thinking ‘’Okay, the rules are strictly in place with this guy, no fooling around.’’
+If your hubby asks your dog to sit and does not allow your dog to do anything else until that rump touches the ground, your dog will be likely thinking, "Okay, the rules are strictly in place with this guy, no fooling around."

 But in some cases, both spouses are quite consistent with the dogs.
 These female dog owners have made a commitment with their spouse to be consistent and benevolent dog parents.
 They really care about their canine companion and work hard to ensure that the rules are the same and must be followed.
 If you belong to this category, and you can be totally honest about your consistency, read on, as there are other possible causes for your dog’s selective hearing.

 It May Be More Than a Consistency Issue